In Vitro Maturation (IVM)

 An increasing number of women have been diagnosed with invasive cancer over the past few years.
 Until recently, these women had few options in terms of preserving their fertility potential for the future.
 The most common alternative suggested in these women is cryopreservation of their embryos, which are produced in a conventional IVF cycle.

 However, cryopreservation is not always applicable in all cases.
 There are several reasons why these women may not be able to choose cryopreservation of their embryos, including:

 - Many women of reproductive age about to start chemo/radiotherapy may not have the time to undergo assisted reproductive technologies before starting treatment.

 - Many women are diagnosed with cancer and do not have partners to fertilize eggs and create embryos for fertilization.

 - Women with breast cancer, who have a hiatus between surgery and chemotherapy, are not usually good candidates for oocyte or embryo cryopreservation due to concerns of high estrogen levels.

-- Several women are against embryo cryopreservation due to religious or ethical reasons.
+- Several women are against embryo cryopreservation for religious or ethical reasons.

-Is In Vitro Maturation the right fertilty treatment for you?
+Is In Vitro Maturation the proper fertility treatment for you?

 Do not hesitate to contact the fertility specialist Dr Paraschos for an initial consultation free of charge!